o-shabanova/online-shop/README.md

 ## Things to improve
 - Fix some styles based on figma design (including form styles)
-- Extract some commin finctionality to one place (like start rating)
+- Extract some common finctionality to one place (like start rating)